zehnm/wetek-core-harmony/README.md

 ## Notes
 * This procedure does not survive OTA updates and must be reapplied after the OS update
-* Not yet tested with Wetek OS > 1.0.1
+* Back and Select keys changed with Wetek Core OS 1.1.1
-* Back and Select keys don't seem to work with Wetek OS 1.1.1
+* Not yet tested with Wetek Core OS > 1.1.1